MicrosoftDocs/semantic-kernel-docs/semantic-kernel/agents/plugins/openai-plugins.md

 You do **_not_** need to have access to OpenAI's plugin preview to complete this tutorial.
 If you do have access, however, you can upload your final plugin to OpenAI and use it in ChatGPT at the very end.

-## What are ChatGPT plugins?
+## What are OpenAI plugins?
 In the [plugin article](./index.md#what-is-a-plugin) we described how all plugins are moving towards the common standard defined by OpenAI.
-This standard, which is called a ChatGPT plugin in this article, uses a plugin manifest file that points to an accompanying [OpenAPI specification](https://swagger.io/resources/open-api/).
+This standard, which is called a OpenAI plugin in this article, uses a plugin manifest file that points to an accompanying [OpenAPI specification](https://swagger.io/resources/open-api/).
 Plugins defined in this way can then be used by any application that supports the OpenAI specification, including Semantic Kernel and ChatGPT.

 > [!Important]
 > OpenAPI is different than OpenAI.
 OpenAPI is a specification for describing REST APIs, while OpenAI is a company that develops AI models and APIs.
 While the two are not related, OpenAI has adopted the OpenAPI specification for describing plugin APIs.

-### Transforming our `MathPlugin` into a ChatGPT plugin
+### Transforming our `MathPlugin` into a OpenAI plugin
 So far, however, we've only shown how to create plugins that are _natively_ loaded into Semantic Kernel instead of being exposed through an OpenAPI specification.
 This has helped us demonstrate the core concepts of plugins without adding the additional complexity of standing up an HTTP endpoint.
 With minimal changes, however, we can take the plugins we've already created and expose them to ChatGPT.

 ![The Math plugin, before and after ](../../media/plugin-before-and-after.png)

-There are three steps we must take to turn our existing `MathPlugin` into a ChatGPT plugin:
+There are three steps we must take to turn our existing `MathPlugin` into a OpenAI plugin:
 1. Create HTTP endpoints for each native function.
 2. Create an OpenAPI specification and plugin manifest file that describes our plugin.
 3. Test the plugin in either Semantic Kernel or ChatGPT.

-## Download the ChatGPT plugin starter
+## Download the OpenAI plugin starter
-To make it easier to create ChatGPT plugins, we've created a [starter project](https://github.com/microsoft/semantic-kernel-starters/tree/main/sk-csharp-chatgpt-plugin) that you can use as a template.
+To make it easier to create OpenAI plugins, we've created a [starter project](https://github.com/microsoft/semantic-kernel-starters/tree/main/sk-csharp-chatgpt-plugin) that you can use as a template.
 The starter project includes the following features:
 - An endpoint that serves up an ai-plugin.json file for ChatGPT to discover the plugin
 - A generator that automatically converts native functions into endpoints